marcelm/cutadapt/README.md

 v1.4
 ----

+* Speed up reading and writing of gzipped files on systems where the `gzip` program is available.
+This gives up to a 2x speedup.
 * Support the `--no-indels` option.
 This disallows insertions and deletions while aligning the adapter.
 Currently, the option is only available for anchored 5' adapters.
   This fixes issue 69.